-- The ACD may waive the minimum levels at its discretion. - Class C shares are reserved for investors who are clients of the Investment Adviser's discretionary service that invests in one or more of the following funds: SVS Cornelian Cautious Fund, SVS Cornelian Defensive Fund, SVS Cornelian Growth Fund, SVS Cornelian Managed Growth Fund, SVS Cornelian Managed Income Fund and SVS Cornelian Progressive Fund. - Class F shares and Class J Shares are only available to clients of adviser firms who distribute such shares where each adviser firm has entered into a written agreement with the Investment Adviser relating to the conditions for investment in such shares.
+- \ The ACD may waive the minimum levels at its discretion. - \\ Class C shares are reserved for investors who are clients of the Investment Adviser's discretionary service that invests in one or more of the following funds: SVS Cornelian Cautious Fund, SVS Cornelian Defensive Fund, SVS Cornelian Growth Fund, SVS Cornelian Managed Growth Fund, SVS Cornelian Managed Income Fund and SVS Cornelian Progressive Fund. - \\\ Class F shares and Class J Shares are only available to clients of adviser firms who distribute such shares where each adviser firm has entered into a written agreement with the Investment Adviser relating to the conditions for investment in such shares.

+Name: SVS Cornelian Defensive Fund

+Product Reference Number: 645157

+Type of Sub-fund: UK UCITS scheme

-Investment Objective: The objective of the Fund is to achieve capital growth and income delivering average annual investment returns (total returns, net of fees) of at least RPI + 2.0% over the long term (which is defined as a five to seven year investment cycle).
+Investment Objective : The objective of the Fund is to achieve capital growth and income delivering average annual investment returns (total returns, net of fees) of at least RPI + 1.0% over the long term (which is defined as a five to seven year investment cycle).

-capital invested in the rand is at risk.
+Capital invested in the Fund is at risk.

-The Fund will be actively managed and in normal market conditions, at least 70% of the assets of the Fund will be invested in a mixture of shares (including and fixed income securities government and corporate bonds). allocation to shares and fixed income securities will vary in response to market conditions.
-However, the allocation to shares will typically remain within in a 35%-70% range.
+Investment Policy: The Fund will be actively managed and in normal market conditions, at least 70% of the assets of the Fund will be invested in a mixture of shares and fixed income securities (including government and corporate bonds).
+The allocation to shares and fixed income securities will vary in response to market conditions.
+However, the allocation to shares will typically remain within in a 10%-30% range.
 Such exposure may be achieved directly or indirectly via collective investment schemes managed by third party managers.
 The Fund is not restricted to this range and although it is expected that the range represents the typical allocation, the Fund may deviate from the range during, and in anticipation of, adverse market conditions.

-To enable the creation of a diversified portfolio the Fund may also invest in other transferable securities (including closed ended funds and exchange traded products) and collective investment schemes in order to gain exposure to real estate, infrastructure and other alternative assets such as gold.
+To enable the creation of a diversified portfolio the Fund may also invest in transferable securities (including closed ended funds and exchange traded products) and other collective investment schemes, in order to gain exposure to real estate, infrastructure and other alternative assets such as gold.
 The Fund may also hold money market instruments, deposits, cash and near cash.
 There may be occasions when it is deemed necessary to hold a high level of cash or short dated government bonds.

-There is no specific limit in exposure to any sector or geographic area or asset type.
+There is no specific limit in exposure to any sector, geographic area or asset type.
 Derivatives and forward transactions may be used for Efficient Portfolio Management.